TalTech-HPC-Centre/user-guides-source/docs/chemistry/crest.md

 ### Memory

 Our experience shows that memory is the main limiting factor in conformational search calculations by CREST.
-Since memory consumption depends on many factors (size of molecule, its flexibility, chosen energy window, methods used), it can only be determined through trial and error, and perhaps **mem1tb** or **gpu** partition with 1TB RAM can be used.
+Since memory consumption depends on many factors (size of molecule, its flexibility, chosen energy window, methods used), it can only be determined through trial and error, and perhaps **gpu** partition with >= 1TB RAM can be used.
 In our test runs for a flexible organic molecule of 54 atoms using semiempirical GFN2 method, 1 GB per core was sufficient, but for 65 atoms molecule using the same level of theory already 2 GB per core were needed.